Larysha/MSc-Project/README.md

 1. To determine all potential *PXDN* TFBS, the *PXDN* promoter was scanned for known TFBS motifs (represented by matrices stored in the JASPAR database) using the MEME suite software FIMO.

-2. To identify TFs, their binding sites and histone modifications within 5 000 bps of the PXDN TSS, publicly available TF and histone ChIP-Seq data was filtered and annotated (in ChIPseeker).
+2. To identify TFs, their binding sites and histone modifications within 5 000 bps UPSTREAM of the PXDN TSS, publicly available TF and histone ChIP-Seq data was filtered and annotated (in ChIPseeker).
 The TF binding peaks were compared to the known TFBS identified by FIMO to determine the degree of overlap between the predicted binding sites and the ChIP-Seq peaks.
-De Novo motif analysis was conducted for the binding sites that weren’t predicted.

-3. To identify differential binding between the cell lines and overlap between the histone and TF data, Bedtools was used to compare binding peaks.
-This data was visualised and annotated to the PXDN promoter and surrounding region.
+3. To compare binding between cell lines and overlap between the histone and TF data, Bedtools was used to compare binding peaks.
+This data was visualised and annotated to the PXDN promoter and surrounding region according to cell line and treatment type.

 # Objective 1